Mews in the news...

-Mews holiday let owner has appealed Council's refusal to grant change from C3 to Short Term Holiday Lets.
-The Planning Inspectorate will decide this appeal and the closing date for reps is 20 March so very very SOON.
-The appeal also seeks to rely on the recent precedent at no12 where the Councils decision was overturned ayear ago by the Planning Inspector.
+* A Holiday let owner has appealed Council's refusal to grant change from C3 to Short Term Holiday Lets.
+Planning Inspectorate will decide this appeal and the closing date for comments is 20 March so very SOON.
+The appeal also seeks to rely on the recent precedent at 12 Marlborough Street where the Planning Inspector overturned Councils decision a year ago.

 This AirBNB had been operating under the radar for 2 years until it came onto the Council's radar last March and the owner was required to apply for change of use.
 Planning consent was refused in September with 16 local resident objections but the lettings continued beyond Christmas into the Spring and an appeal has been lodged at the last minute.